buzamahmooza/AutoCRN/README.md

 [Download](https://github.com/buzamahmooza/AutoCRN/archive/master.zip)

-<h3>Desciption:</h3>
+###Desciption:
 1. This program will input a list of CRNs from a text file.
 	Can be used on any browser/program.

-<h3>Setup:</h3>
+###Setup:
 1. Create a file called "CRN.txt" in the same directory, and fill it with the CRNs you want to fill (Or modify the included example "CRN.txt").

-<h3>How to use:</h3>
+###How to use:
 1. Launch "AutoCRNs.exe", you will be prompted with a message and will tell you what the HOTKEY is.
-1. When it's time to register, select the first textbox by clicking on it.
+2. When it's time to register, select the first textbox by clicking on it.
-1. Press the activate hotkey and the CRNs will be typed and seperated by TAB strokes.
+3. Press the activate hotkey and the CRNs will be typed and seperated by TAB strokes.
   After the last CRN, an ENTER keystroke to confirm the input for you.